shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 ***HTTP history***

 Proxy history maintains a full record of all messages that have passed through the Proxy.
 It updates automatically even if the intercept is turned off.
-You can also put filters settings that filters by Request type, MIME type, Status code, Search item, file extension, annotation, and listner.
+You can also put filters settings that filter by Request type, MIME type, Status code, Search item, file extension, annotation, and listener.

 <img src="/assets/images/bp5.png" alt="image" width="650" height="760">